Jonathan How: Awards

-From 1994-1997, How was the Davis Faculty Scholar in the School of Engineering at Stanford University.
+From 1994 to 1997, How was the Davis Faculty Scholar in the School of Engineering at Stanford University.

 How, along with coauthors Dr. Chan-Woo Park and Dr. Larry Capots, received the Institute of Navigation Burka Award for their paper “Sensing Technologies for Formation-Flying Spacecraft in LEO Using CDGPS and an Interspacecraft Communications System” in 2002.

 Further, How has won the AIAA Best Paper in Conference Award in 2011, 2012, and 2013.
 In 2011, he earned the IFAC Automatica award for best applications paper.
 In 2015, How won the AeroLion Technologies Outstanding Paper Award for the Journal Unmanned Systems.

 In 2016, How was named a Fellow of the American Institute of Aeronautics and Astronautics; two years later he became a Fellow of the Institute of Electrical and Electronics Engineers (IEEE).
 In 2021, How was elected a member of the National Academy of Engineering for contributions to decision making and control of intelligent autonomous aerospace vehicles.